BrockDSL/Change_Detection_Analysis_Remote_Sensing/README.md

 Choose output filename as 2002 Stack and click ok.

 Go to file and add the niagara regional municipality boundaries to both views.
-Right click the shapefiles > zoom to layer and uncheck the municipal boundaries shapefile select the left view> click file> select open> go to the Change Detection Folder> in the Niagara open data fold choose municipal boundary (1) folder> select municipal boundary.shp > click open.
+Right click the shapefiles > zoom to layer and uncheck the municipal boundaries shapefile.

+select the left view> click file> select open> go to the Change Detection Folder> in the Niagara open data fold choose municipal boundary (1) folder> select municipal boundary.shp > click open.

 Right click on the municipal boundary.shp in the layer manager and select Zoom to layer Extent.